WyattAutomation/Train-YOLOv3-with-OpenImagesV4/README.md

 names = data/head.names
 backup = /home/sbubby/backup
 ```
+**Note that 'sbubby' above is my username; change sbubby to your username for wherever the directories of the files you use here are going to be located on your machine, for example: /home/YourUserNameGoesHere/train.txt

--classes is '1' as I'm only training mine to detect 'Human head'
+-classes is '1' as I'm only training mine to detect 'Human head'.
+This is the only thing here that's a parameter, the rest are file locations.

--train.txt is a single text file that lists the full directory where each photo is that you downloaded; we'll go
+-train.txt is a single text file that lists the full directory of where each photo is that you downloaded; we'll go
 through the process of creating that later.

 -test.txt; same as above and this is created along with the train.txt file in a later process

+-"backup" is just a folder where you want the trained weights files to be output to while it trains.
+Make sure this folder exists, and that you don't put an extra "/" after /home/sbubby/backup like a lot of other tutorials say to.

+**MAKE SURE that before you start training, all of the files that this .data file points to, end up being where where it says they need to be!!
+If you have issues during training where something can't be found, make sure both the paths here are correct and the files you create in this tutorial are located at those paths!

+**You can put the test.txt, train.txt, and backup folder wherever on your machine, as long as this file points to their locations and can access them  you're good (putting them in the directory of darknet is fine or /home/username/ like I did above is fine.
+DON'T stick it somewhere dumb like /etc, a hidden folder, or somewhere that requires admin priviledges etc to access!!!

 ### .names File